-Bethany Hegedus is the award-winning author of Alabama Spitfire: The Story of Harper Lee and To Kill a Mockingbird, Truth with a Capital T, and Between Us Baxters and coauthor with Arun Gandhi of Grandfather Gandhi.
+Bethany Hegedus is the award-winning author of Alabama Spitfire: The Story of Harper Lee and To Kill a Mockingbird; Truth with a Capital T; and Between Us Baxters and coauthor along with Arun Gandhi of Grandfather Gandhi.
 She owns the Writing Barn, a writing workshop and retreat center in Austin, Texas.
-Bethany, a former educator, teaches widely and speaks across the country.
+Bethany is a former educator who speaks and teaches across the country.
 You can find her online at www.bethanyhegedus.com.

 Erin McGuire is an illustrator of picture books and middle grade novels, including Breadcrumbs by Anne Ursu, the Nancy Drew Diaries series, and Sleeping Beauty by Cynthia Rylant.
 When not drawing, she enjoys reading, cooking, and camping.
 Erin lives in Dallas, Texas, with her husband and two cats.
 Visit her online at www.emcguire.net.

 “The inspirational story of a protagonist who ‘carved out a life of her own design.’”

 “An affectionate ode to a writer who “carved out a life of her own design,””